Culture

 Employment

 Hudson’s Bay Company is committed to fair and accessible employment practices.
-The Company will accommodate people with disabilities during the recruitment, assessment and hiring process and during employment.
-The Company will continue to review recruitment policies, job descriptions, processes and communications and amend as required to take into consideration the requirements set out in the Accessibility for Ontarians with Disabilities Act.
+The company will accommodate people with disabilities during the recruitment, assessment and hiring process and during employment.
+The company will continue to review recruitment policies, job descriptions, processes and communications and amend as required to take into consideration the requirements set out in the Accessibility for Ontarians with Disabilities Act.

 Hudson’s Bay Company has return-to-work policies and programs for accommodations of associates that are absent due to a disability.
-The Company will ensure the accessibility needs of its associates with disabilities that are made known to us are taken into account during performance management, career development and redeployment processes.
+The company will ensure the accessibility needs of its associates with disabilities that are made known to us are taken into account during performance management, career development and redeployment processes.
 Hudson’s Bay Company will continuously strive to prevent and remove other accessibility barriers as they are identified.

-As of January 1, 2016, the Company informs our associates of the policies used to support associates with disabilities, including, but not limited to, policies on the provision of job accommodations that take into account an associate’s accessibility needs due to disability, by: (i) consulting with our associates with disabilities to determine those accessible formats or communication supports that may be of assistance, and how such accommodation may be provided; and (ii) providing the information as soon as practicable after commencement of employment, and updates whenever there is a change to the policies.
+As of January 1, 2016, the company informs our associates of the policies used to support associates with disabilities, including, but not limited to, policies on the provision of job accommodations that take into account an associate’s accessibility needs due to disability, by: (i) consulting with our associates with disabilities to determine those accessible formats or communication supports that may be of assistance, and how such accommodation may be provided; and (ii) providing the information as soon as practicable after commencement of employment, and updates whenever there is a change to the policies.

 Design of Public Spaces